PDL Language Tutorial

 , both of which are of type string.
 The body of the function is defined by its return

 field.
-In this case, we formulate a translation prompt using the parameters and send it to a Granite multilingual model.
+In this case, we formulate a translation prompt using the parameters and send it to a Granite model.

 The last two blocks are calls to this function, as indicated by call: ${ translate }